Island Life, Word Birds & Process

 Editing!
 What larks!
 What long days spent in PJs looking like the hedge everyone gets dragged through…

 The first time I saw the copyedits for Ghostbird I genuinely gulped.
 What has someone done to my nice tidy text?
-Copyedits look as if a spider has slit several of its wrists & bled all over your story.
-There is so much red, it makes your brain hurt.
+Copyedits look as if a spider has slit several of its wrists & bled all over the page.
+There’s so much red, it makes your brain hurt.
 And the comments!
 Listed like mini ‘To Do’ lists down the side of the page, each with its own identifying code.
 [In posh brackets.]
 Once you get the hang of how the formatting works, technically, it’s pretty simple.
 What is less straightforward is the content.

 For health reasons, my beloved editor, Janet, has had to step back.
 After an eagle-eyed overhaul of the book with her, I’m now in the superbly capable hands of Caroline, aka the Boss!
 A new eye inevitably means a fresh perspective.
 With this second edit, I’m being taken on – yes, let’s call it by its name – a rather fascinating journey.
 A full-on, nitty-gritty attention to detail one.